 Shank; The section below the eye that can be long or short, and bent or unbent

-Bend; The part after the shank leading to the point that also creates the gap.
-This varies on styles of hooks.
+Bend; The part after the shank leads to the point that also creates the gap.
+This varies on the styles of hooks.

 Gap; The distance between the shank and the point.
 These can be large or standard-sized depending on the intended use.